 Pumpkin Applesauce Muffins with Maple Cream Glaze is one of our favorite muffins for breakfast, lunch and dinner in the fall months!
 We love to whip up a batch when the whole family is around at holiday time.

 Celebrating the first week of FALL calls for something baked.
 And pumpkin.
 And apple.
 And spice.
 Combining all of those flavors into a muffin seemed like the perfect way to start the season off!
 And if quick and easy is front and center in your mind when we talk baking, this is your recipe.
 Thirty minutes, including bake and glaze start to finish.
 I almost forgot, one bowl.
 You can’t beat that for simple and homemade.
-Remember kids, I’m over 50 now and try now and then to cut fat when it doesn’t mean I have to compromise taste.

 I used my reserve of homemade Pumpkin Pie Spice (make some now and put it away so you’ll have it on hand for holiday baking) in this recipe, but you can also use store bought pp spice.
 I had homemade applesauce on hand as well, which I used in this recipe.
 I’ll be doing a tutorial on homemade applesauce soon.
 So simple and fresh and a perfect addition to my pumpkin muffins.
 Using 1/2 cup of applesauce allowed me to only use 1/2 cup of oil and eliminate solid fat (butter) without giving up flavor.